DTN (company): Weather

 DTN generates weather reports, forecasts, and analysis aimed at consumers in seven sectors: aviation, marine, utilities, renewable energy, transportation, sports, and construction/public safety.
 Forecasts and reports are based on large data sets that combine proprietary information from DTN's network of 6,000 weather stations with other global content sources.
 One such source is DTN Services and Systems Spain, where D-ATIS and D-VOLMET systems are manufactured for the company.
 Combining the various data into a single forecast is done in part through the National Center for Atmospheric Research's Dynamic Integrated foreCast (DICast), a technology licensed from the University Corporation for Atmospheric Research.
 DTN employs 120+ professional meteorologists in strategic locations globally.

 The company's forecasts were ranked as the most accurate in the US each year since 2006 for predictions of short-term precipitation and high temperatures.
 WeatherSentry Online is DTN Weather's principal platform.

+In October 2024 a technical fault affecting the supplying of data to the United Kingdom's BBC Weather service caused the latter's website and app to incorrectly forecast wind speeds of over 15000 mph and air temperatures exceeding 400 C.